kahole/edamagit/README.md

 - git config needs to be set, for repo or global
 `user.name` and `user.email`

-### Vim support (VSCodeVim)
+## Vim support (VSCodeVim)

-Add the bindings below to your `keybindings.json` config file to get evil-magit / spacemacs like keybindings.
+All edamagit keybindings are customizable using VSCode's built-in `keybindings.json`.

-Or customize any of the keybindings to your liking.
+Below are bindings providing evil-magit / spacemacs like keybindings.

-Note: the bindings for negative commands, e.g. `-magit.discard-at-point` for key `k`, remove the default edamagit binding.
-This is done to remove collisions with Vim.
+The negative bindings, e.g. `-magit.discard-at-point` for key `k`, remove the default edamagit bindings and the collisions with the Vim extension.
 <details>
-  <summary>keybindings.json</summary>
+  <summary>Bindings - keybindings.json</summary>

   ```json
     {